chanhman/walkthedog/README.md

 As the application expands, I plan to gradually introduce other tools to enhance the developer experience.
 For example, I intend to incorporate MUI (https://mui.com/) for faster design development, employ React Query (https://tanstack.com/) to improve code quality and state management, and implement various types of tests, including unit tests (https://jestjs.io/).

 ## Schema

+> Detail the database schema you would use to represent all of the data displayed in the wireframes (hint: keep it simple!)

 A basic example of how the schema would look like: